105-115 South 12th Street, New Castle

 Today, large gaps in the historic streetscape show the effects of widespread demolition.
 Many of the remaining buildings stand empty, including a block-long commercial structure on the courthouse square.
 Now known as the Courthouse Annex, the building stretches along the entire 100 block of 12th Street – a three-story Classical Revival edifice with terra cotta details and large windows that reflect the 1869 Henry County Courthouse across the street.

 The building remains attractive, but its condition is precarious.
 It needs a new roof, and the demolition of its neighbor to the west left a formerly interior wall exposed.
 The structure has been vacant for years, used primarily as an overflow storage facility for county records.
 With no funds to address long-deferred maintenance, county officials have repeatedly discussed demolishing the building and using the space as a parking lot.
-Local city officials support saving the landmark but face opposition from the county.

 Saving threatened buildings takes teamwork.
 You can be a part of that team.
 Reach out to local leaders.
 Let them know these buildings are important to you.
 And support state and local preservation groups.